 We have set up new MTVH Regional Panels to give a voice to residents across the country.
-The response from residents wanting to be involved was profound, with 102 residents applying for the 30 positions (across all regions).
-Due to the vast interest, we will be working to recruit more resident with as we work to create more opportunities for residents to share their views.
+There was a positive response from residents wanting to be involved was profound, and we will be working to recruit more residents as we work to create more opportunities for the sharing of views.